edelstone/actionverb.com/job-ads/infrastructure.md

 ## DevOps/SysAdmin Engineer (Linux, AWS, Chef, ELK, & more) For {{ site.team_size }}-Person All-Remote SaaS Company

 Have you built and managed large cloud server deployments that have seen real production usage?
+Are you an expert at automation tools like Chef, Consul, Terraform, and Kubernetes?
+Does having an amazing logging system like Splunk or ELK keep you up at night?
+If so, we’d like you to learn about Action Verb!

-We're looking to hire more engineers to fill roles on our Infrastructure team, which keeps our network of 100 servers across 8 AWS regions running like a well-oiled machine.
+We're looking to hire more engineers to fill roles on our Infrastructure team, which is responsible for keeping our network of 100 cloud servers across 8 AWS regions and their associated services running like a well-oiled machine.

 {% include_relative header-1.md %}
 {% include_relative header-2.md %}